Zero-Hopf Bifurcation of Limit Cycles in Certain Differential Systems: Number of Limit Cycles Bifurcating from a Zero-Hopf Equilibrium

-Denote by $H_k(n,m)$ the exact maximum number of limit cycles of system \eqref{equ-3}, which can bifurcate from the origin up to the $k$th-order averaging.
-Corollary \ref{main-co-1} tells us that this maximum number is always finite (i.e., $H_k(n,m)\leq(km)^{n-1}$).
-Up to now and as far as we know, this result is the only one about zero-Hopf bifurcations in high-dimensional polynomial differential systems of arbitrary degree, obtained by using the averaging method of arbitrary order.
+Up to now and as far as we know, Corollary \ref{main-co-1} is the only result about zero-Hopf bifurcations in high-dimensional polynomial differential systems of arbitrary degree, obtained by using the averaging method of arbitrary order.
 To our knowledge, the result is the first one showing that the bound on the number of bifurcated limit cycles in a zero-Hopf bifurcation is a power function in the order $k$ and the degree $m$ of the systems.
 Some concrete applications of the averaging method to differential systems of lower degrees (or lower dimensions) can be seen in \cite{JLXZ09,BLV18,LMB09,LV11,BBM17,DBM21}, which shows that the upper bound given in Corollary \ref{main-co-1} is generally not reachable.